thariqshah/blog/content/posts/sprinboot-3.3-on-graal-image.md

 ## Let's do some coding!

-Springboot 3.3 has made it very easy to spin-up a native application and with paketo buildpacks there barely any difference between packaging a jar and a native executable.
+Spring boot 3.3 has made it very easy to spin up a native application and with Paketo buildpacks there is barely any difference between packaging a jar and a native executable.

-### Creating springboot project
+### Creating Spring boot project

-we'll start off by going to [https://start.spring.io/](https://start.spring.io/) to create our first springboot application
+we'll start off by going to [https://start.spring.io/](https://start.spring.io/) to create our first Spring boot application

 ![image alt text](/sprinboot-3-3-on-graal-image/post/spring-init-dependency.JPG)

 ### First run setup

-Now, let's add a JPA datasource to our application and include Actuator for health checks.
+Now, let's add a JPA data source to our application and include Actuator for health checks.

 ``` yaml
 spring: